Optional Campus Services

 Sports Pass are available for purchase.
 For more information, please visit https://www.12thmanfoundation.com/tickets/student-tickets/index.html.

-Campus Dining
+Aggie Dining

-All Corps of Cadets members are required to have a minimum Block Meal Plan as designated by the Office of the Commandant in order to meet requirements of mandatory March-In Meals with the Corps.
+All Corps of Cadets members are required to have a minimum Meal Plan as designated by the Office of the Commandant in order to meet requirements of mandatory March-In Meals with the Corps.
 March-In Meals are automatically deducted at the beginning of each semester from meal plans.

 Non-Corps Upperclassmen and Off-Campus students are not required to purchase a Meal Plan, but the option is available to them to aid in budgeting and provide dining discounts.

-Each purchase is automatically deducted from the account and can be tracked at mealplans.tamu.edu.
-All Meal Swipes expire at the end of every semester.
-Dining Dollars roll over from the Fall to the Spring Semester with the purchase of a Spring Meal Plan.
-Dining Dollar Only Plans will automatically roll over to the Spring semester without the purchase of a new plan.
-All Meal Swipes and Dining Dollars expire at the end of the Spring semester and do not roll over to the Summer or Fall.
-We recommend students select a plan that best fits their dining habits.
-Downgrade/Upgrade deadlines can be found at our website.
-Dining Dollars can be added in increments of $25 at any time.
+• Each purchase is automatically deducted from the account and can be tracked at mealplans.tamu.edu.
+Dining Dollars automatically roll over from the Fall to the Spring Semester.
+All Dining Dollars expire at the end of the Spring semester and do not roll over to the Summer or Fall.
+Dining Dollars can be added at a minimum of $50 at any time in the semester.

-All Dining Plans are loaded onto the Student ID to make access and use easy.
-Fees for the selected Meal Plan will be added to the student’s Texas A&M University student fee, and are separate from housing fees.
-Any plan purchases or additions made after the ninth week of class cannot be charged to the student’s account and must be paid via credit card.
+• Fees for the selected Meal Plan will be added to the student’s Texas A&M University student fee, and are separate from housing fees.
 For questions about billing, email dining@tamu.edu.

 Housing